globant-ui/dotnetIndiaPOCs/ASP.NET Core/StockControl/ReadMe.txt

-﻿We have created a document which covers all new features introduced in ASP.NET Core along with their implementation details.
+We have created a document which covers all new features introduced in ASP.NET Core along with their implementation details.
 We have tried to cover most of the features in this POC application.

 The document link is given below.